qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 functions to which an attribute with the name `"entry_point"` is attached to determine which function to invoke to execute a quantum program.

-The `"entry_point"` attribute can only be attached to a function definition; they are invalid on a function that is declared but not defined.
+Both the `"entry_point"` attribute and the `"output_labeling_format"` attribute can only be attached to a function definition; they are invalid on a function

 Within the restrictions imposed by the Base Profile, the number of qubits that are needed to execute a quantum program must be known at compile time.
 This